-Read a short introduction to lean approaches and tools.
+Read a short introduction to lean.

 Also available: Lean Acres Webcast.